amuhebwa/messenger-bot-tutorial/README.md

     {
         console.log('running on port', app.get('port'))
     })
     ```

-7. Make a file called Procfile and copy this into it.
-This is so Heroku can know what file to run.

-    ```
-    web: node index.js
-    ```

 8. Commit all the code with Git then create a new Heroku instance and push the code to the cloud.